 In this scenario, the FTSE 100 EWFD falls significantly over the next 10 years.
-So, it is likely that it will close below the level needed for income to be generated on the quarterly income dates.
+So, it is likely that it will close below the level needed for income to be generated on the quarterly income dates for option 2.
+However, it is possible that income payments may still be generated for option 1.

-If the closing level of the FTSE 100 EWFD has fallen by less than (or equal to) 50% from the start level on the end date, the plan would still repay any money invested, which may be a relatively attractive outcome compared with certain other types of investment, in this scenario.
-However, if the closing level has fallen by more than 50% from the start level on the end date, this would reduce the amount of the original investment you would get back.
+If the closing level of the FTSE 100 EWFD has fallen by less than (or equal to) 40% from the start level on the end date, both options would still repay any money invested, which may be a relatively attractive outcome compared with certain other types of investment, in this scenario.
+However, if the closing level has fallen by more than 40% from the start level on the end date, this would reduce the amount of the original investment you would get back.